Our Mission

 The Iwo Jima Association of America (IJAA) is a 501(c)(3) nonprofit public charity dedicated to preserving, commemorating and perpetuating the history and legacy of the Battles for Iwo Jima and Pacific Islands, and the veterans who fought.

 IJAA is committed to this dedication through the promotion of historical and scholarly study of the battles for Iwo Jima and other Pacific Islands by educating veterans, their descendants, students, academia, and the general public.
-To that end, programs are comprised of educational symposia, tours of Iwo Jima and other Pacific Island battle sites and an educational outreach program.
+To that end, programs are comprised of educational symposia, tours of Guam Battlefields and other Pacific Islands, and a Joint Japanese/American Reunion of Honor Commemorative Memorial service on Iwo Jima.
+And an educational outreach program on the historic Pacific Campaigns.

 The core mission of the IJAA is to: